• Skip to main content

 • Divide the dough in 12 equal portions (I like to use my small ice cream scoop) and shape them in balls by rolling in between your hands.
 Then, place them on the prepared baking sheet.

-• Using your finger or the back of a measuring teaspoon, press in the middle of each ball to create a cavity (don't go all the way through!).
+• Using your thumb or the back of a measuring teaspoon, press in the middle of each ball to create a cavity (don't go all the way through!).

 • Fill the cavity with the jam of your choice.
 If your jam is thinner, then don't go all the way to the top so it does not leak on the sides (although it's fine if it leaks, it gives them a nice rustic look!).